 - ↑ The Government have committed to delivering Making Tax Digital (MTD) for income tax Self-Assessment.
-They will expand the rollout of MTD to those with incomes over £20,000 by the end of this Parliament.
-For more info see here. - ↑ MTD will be applicable from 6 April 2026 for individuals/partnerships with an annual business or property income of more than £50,000. - ↑ From April 2027, it will apply to annual business or property income of more than £30,000.
+They will expand the rollout of MTD to those with incomes over £20,000 by the end of this Parliament. - ↑ MTD will be applicable from 6 April 2026 for individuals/partnerships with an annual business or property income of more than £50,000. - ↑ From April 2027, it will apply to annual business or property income of more than £30,000